 No. The benefit must be applied towards the purchase of a home in the defined geographic boundaries.

 I already own a home, so I'm not a first-time home buyer.
-Can I still participate in Drexel University's/Drexel University College of Medicine's Employee Home Ownership Program?
+Can I still participate in Drexel University's Employee Home Purchase Assistance Program?

 Yes.
 The program is for all full-time/part-time Benefit eligible employees purchasing a home in the defined borders.
 It is not restricted to first-time buyers; however, you must move to the new home and reside in the home as your primary residence.

 I am purchasing a home that will become my principal residence, but I want to lease it to another party for a period after closing.
 Is this permissible under the Drexel University/Drexel University College of Medicine Employee Home Ownership Program?

 No. The home must be used as the primary residence for the entire time period in order for Drexel University to provide the loan.